ted-ncg/labs/09-web-mvc-all-accounts-view.md

 1. Add Thymeleaf text substitution (`th:each` and `th:text`) to the `<tr>` and `<td>` tags so that it pulls the content from the list of accounts.
    You will need to do something similar to this example, replacing **account** for **product**.

-   >For example, if we were working with a collection of `products`:
+   >EXAMPLE: if we were working with a collection of `products`:
    >
    >    ```html
    >    <tr th:each="product : ${products}">